Why trade Airbnb's IPO with IG?

 How to trade the Airbnb IPO

-- ‘Buy’ if you think the market cap will go up from the grey market price
+- ‘Buy’ if you think the market cap will be higher than the price indicated

-- ‘Sell’ if you think the market cap will go down from the grey market price
+- ‘Sell’ if you think the market cap will be lower than the price indicated

 Airbnb's grey market